Elgar's Sabbath Morning at Sea

 Alison is a hugely experienced oratorio and concert singer.
 Her oratorio repertoire is extensive and she has sung in venues throughout the country from parish churches to cathedrals and concert halls.
 She has also sung in many gala concerts in venues including the Royal Albert Hall, The Royal Concert Hall, Glasgow; the Bridgewater Hall, Manchester; The Symphony Hall, Birmingham; The Queen Elizabeth Hall; The Barbican; St John's, Smith Square; the Cadogan Hall; the Fairfield Hall, amongst others.

-She is especially noted for her portrayal of the Angel in Elgar's The Dream of Gerontius which she has performed on numerous occasions, her first performance being under the baton of Robert Tear at Dartington and her most recent at Exeter Cathedral.
+She is especially noted for her portrayal of the Angel in Elgar's The Dream of Gerontius which she has performed on numerous occasions, her first performance being under the baton of Robert Tear at Dartington and more recently at Bedford and Exeter.
 She is also frequently booked to sing the Verdi Requiem: in January 2017 she was privileged to take part in the Defiant Requiem Foundation's performance of this work in Durham Cathedral in memory of the performances at the Terezin concentration camp during WW2.

 She has sung with many famous orchestras including the Royal Philharmonic Orchestra, the Royal Northern Sinfonia, the London Mozart Players, the English Chamber Orchestra, the BBC Concert Orchestra, the OSJ, and the Bournemouth Symphony Orchestra.